-“The panel found that you lied to me,” Ramaphosa said in his letter to Jiba.
+“You lied to me,” Ramaphosa in his letter to Jiba.

 He was referring to the finding of the Mokgoro panel that she told the president one thing and the inquiry something else.
 Mrwebi had also lied to the inquiry and in the criminal trial of Malala Geophrey Ledwaba, Ramaphosa said.

 Ramaphosa further refused Mrwebi’s request to be allowed to retire and Jiba’s request that she be given another senior position in the public service, because of the seriousness of the findings.

 Mokgoro’s panel found that Jiba had been inconsistent in her explanations for why an outside team — not one from the KwaZulu-Natal office — had been parachuted in to conduct the prosecution, saying one thing to the president and another to the Mokgoro inquiry.

 Jiba had told Ramaphosa that she brought in an outside team because the acting head of the KZN office, Simphiwe Mlotshwa, had “pleaded” for this.
 But after Mlotshwa gave evidence before Mokgoro’s panel, she said she had done this because the Independent Police Investigative Directorate had asked for it.

 “The inconsistencies in the reasons she gave for establishing a national prosecuting team indicates that she acted with favour and with prejudice to the NPA,” the report says.

 Mokgoro’s panel further rejected Mrwebi’s explanation for why a consultative note — explaining why he had withdrawn charges against former crime intelligence head Richard Mdluli — was dated December 4 2011 when Mrwebi claimed the correct date was December 5.